 If you are prepping your land for sale, we can perform the same services to provide a report for potential buyers to consider.
 If you have our wetland line formally review by a regulator, the jurisdictional determination is good for five years.
 Many of our clients find value in having this information included in their sales package.

 Call us and let’s set a time to talk about your situation.
 904.384.7020

 Environmental permits involving dredge and fill activities sometimes require water quality monitoring.
 Consumptive use permits may require hydrologic monitoring of surface waters and wetlands in order to be authorized or renewed.

-OEC uses modern tools to provide you with cost effective and reliable data.
+SWCA uses modern tools to provide you with cost effective and reliable data.
 We base our project requirements on the needs of your permit.

 We then utilize appropriate technologies to minimize your cost and maximize the return on sampling effort.
 This saves you money and provides you with reliable, accurate data.

 Call us so we can examine your needs and develop a cost effective strategy that works for you.
 904.384.7020

 People hear the word ‘mitigation’ and often times do not understand what that means or what it does.